 The Issues Of Having Too Many Pedals

 The maximum number of pedals in a player’s rig is ultimately up to the player.
-However, there are a few limiting factors that come into play when it comes to determining the maximum number of pedals a play “should” use.
+However, a few limiting factors come into play when it comes to determining the maximum number of pedals a play “should” use.

 These factors are: